tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{traffic-key-calculation}}).
 By sending a correct Finished message, parties thus prove that they know the correct master_secret.

-####  Anonymous Key Exchange

-Completely anonymous sessions can be established using Diffie-Hellman for key exchange.
-The server's public parameters are contained in the server key share message, and the client's are sent in the client key share message.
-Eavesdroppers who do not know the private values should not be able to find the Diffie-Hellman result.

-Warning: Completely anonymous connections only provide protection against passive eavesdropping.
-Unless an independent tamper-proof channel is used to verify that the Finished messages were not replaced by an attacker, server authentication is required in environments where active man-in-the-middle attacks are a concern.

 ####  Diffie-Hellman Key Exchange with Authentication